arnavk/Resume/resume.md

 # Education

-* University: Nanyang Technological University, Singapore \hfill (Aug 2010 – Jun 2014)
+* **Nanyang Technological University**, Singapore \hfill (Aug 2010 – Jun 2014)
-	- Bachelor of Engineering (Honours) in Computer Science with a GPA of 4.75/5.
+	- Bachelor of Engineering (Honours) in Computer Science with a GPA of **4.78/5**.
-	- Minor in Business, Specialization in Intelligent Systems (expected).
+	- Minor in Business, Specialization in Intelligent Systems.
-	- Dean’s List - Academic Year 2012-13
+	- Dean’s List - Academic Year 2012-13, Academic Year 2013-14
 	- Awarded President’s Research Scholarship - offered to the top 5% of the cohort - Academic Year 2011-12
 	- Awarded full scholarship for university education.

 * High School: St. James’ School, Kolkata \hfill (Graduated in May 2010)
-	- Indian School Certification (ISC) - 91%.
-(A - Level Equivalent)
-	- Indian School Certificate Examination Result (ICSE) - 94%.
-(O - Level Equivalent)
-	- 98% in Computer Science in both ICSE and ISC.

 # Employment History

+* **Zendesk, Inc.** - *Software Engineer, Zopim Live Chat (Backend/Platform)*, Singapore \hfill (Jul 2014 - Present)
+	- *Public Rest API* - Worked on v1.0 of the public API.
+This involved opening up a subset of the internal API for public consumtion.
+Developed a view transformation layer to transform internal objects before returning publicly, a internal structure for authorization checks, and adding adding/modifying various endpoints as required.
+	- *Webhooks* - Worked on v1 of the Webhooks.
+Developed the delivery/retry mechanism for payload delivery.
+	- *Entitlement Microservice* - Built a microservice for feature entitlement and gating.
+	- Developed a object oriented data-access (ORM-ish) layer with *Redis Cluster* as a backing store. \
+	_Technologies Used_ - Python, Django, Flask, Celery, Nose, Javascript, Node, Redis, Redis Cluster, MySQL, Docker, etc.

-* IBM Corporation - Software Engineering (iOS) Intern \hfill (May 2013 - Aug 2013)
+* **IBM Corporation** - *Software Engineering (iOS) Intern*, Singapore \hfill (May 2013 - Aug 2013)
-	- Developed core components for a mobile port of IBM Security Access Manager for Enterprise Single Sign - On [ISAM-ESSOm](https://itunes.apple.com/us/app/isam-essom/id741972716?mt=8) for providing single sign - on capabilities on the iOS platform.
+	- Developed core components for a mobile port of IBM Security Access Manager for Enterprise Single Sign-On [ISAM-ESSOm](https://itunes.apple.com/us/app/isam-essom/id741972716?mt=8) for providing single sign-on capabilities on the iOS platform.
-	- Built  the  fully-featured,  UIWebView  -  based  embedded  browser  which  provides Web single sign - on capabilities within the App.
+	- Built the fully-featured, UIWebView-based embedded browser which provides Web single sign-on capabilities.

-* IBM Corporation - Software Engineering Intern \hfill (Jun 2012 - Dec 2012)
+* **IBM Corporation** - *Software Engineering Intern*, Singapore \hfill (Jun 2012 - Dec 2012)
 	- Development – Prototyped new mobile (iOS and Android) solutions aimed at enhancing user experience and security of sensitive user information.
 Explored and implemented methods of automated form - filling techniques.
-	- Quality Assurance – Configuration and troubleshooting server side components of a new solution for Privileged Identity Management.
-Automated the user-creation process during load-testing, reducing time required at this stage by 66%.
+	- QA – Configuration and troubleshooting server side components of a new solution for Privileged Identity Management.
+Automated the user-creation process during load-testing, reducing time required by 66%.

-# Project Work
+# Projects

+* [**TwitterCLDR**](https://github.com/twitter/twitter-cldr-js) (Open-Source) (CoffeeScript, JavaScript, Ruby)\hfill (Jun 2014 - Present)
+	- Regular contributor to Twitter’s open source project for data localization.
+Implemented features such as Text Segmentation, Unicode Regex Parser, etc.

-* Final Year Project \hfill (Aug 2013 - Present)
+* **Virtual Interaction with Physical Objects Using Kinect and iPhone** - *Final Year Project* \hfill (Aug 2013 - Apr 2014)
-	- Developing a proof-of-concept game demonstrating interaction with real world objects virtually.
+	- Developed a proof-of-concept game demonstrating interaction with real world objects virtually.
 	- Interfacing a Kinect, an iPhone, and a projector with a central server to process motion.

-* [Twitter Visualizer](https://github.com/radzinzki/Twitter-Visualiser) - Data Mining \hfill (Aug 2013 - Oct 2013)
+* [**Twitter Visualizer**](https://github.com/radzinzki/Twitter-Visualiser) - *Data Mining* - (Python/Django) \hfill (Aug 2013 - Oct 2013)
-	- Led a team of 6 to develop an application (with a Django backend) to generate a timeline for the flow of Twitter hashtags across the globe and track local trends.
+	- Led a team of 6 to develop an app to generate a timeline for the worldwide flow of hashtags and track local trends.

-* [Twitter Summarizer](https://github.com/radzinzki/NLP) - Natural Language Processing \hfill (Aug 2013 - Oct 2013)
+* [**Twitter Summarizer**](https://github.com/radzinzki/NLP) - *Natural Language Processing* - (Java/Python) \hfill (Aug 2013 - Oct 2013)
-	- Developed an application (with a Java + Flask backend) to summarize and analyse the sentiment of Twitter users about a subjects after extracting descriptive phrases from related tweets.
+	- Developed an application to summarize and analyse the sentiment of Twitter users about subjects after extracting descriptive phrases from tweets.

-* [dBauggle](https://itunes.apple.com/us/app/dbauggle!/id625981185?mt=8) - Software Engineering (II) \hfill (Jan 2013 - May 2013)
+* [**dBauggle**](https://itunes.apple.com/us/app/dbauggle!/id625981185?mt=8) - *Software Engineering* - (iOS) \hfill (Jan 2013 - May 2013)
-	- Led a team of 6 to build dBauggle, an iOS word-game for children with special needs, built using the cocos2d framework.
+	- Led a team of 6 to build dBauggle, an iOS word-game for children with special needs, built with cocos2d.

-* [P.A.W.S.](https://www.youtube.com/watch?v=kpMSL7KJ69w) - Software Engineering (I) \hfill (Feb 2012 - May 2012)
-	- Led a team of 5 to build P.A.W.S., a pet-centric social network (with a Django backend) for pet agencies and prospective pet owners to interact, start the process of adoption and provide location based services.
-[8]

 * Pet Projects
-	- [Pebble Music Tweeter](https://github.com/radzinzki/Pebble-MusicTweeter) - Pebble Watchapp + companion iOS app using the Twitter API and Pebble SDK to Tweet the currently playing music from the smartwatch.
-[9]
+	- [**Pebble Music Tweeter**](https://github.com/radzinzki/Pebble-MusicTweeter) - Pebble Watchapp + companion iOS app using the Twitter API and Pebble SDK to Tweet the currently playing music from the smartwatch.
-	- Keepr - iOS app for users to keep track of uncommon objects and trigger memory flashes to recall their last placement.
-(Work in progress)
-	- [Heal The World](http://healtheworld.meteor.com/) - A game to educate people about world issues and a platform to connect them with agencies if they want to volunteer.
+	- [**Heal The World**](http://healtheworld.meteor.com/) - A game to educate people about world issues and a platform to connect them with agencies if they want to volunteer.
 Built using Meteor.js.

 # Technical Skills

-- Java, Objective-C, Python (& Django framework), Javascript, HTML/CSS and others.
+- Languages: Python, Javascript, CoffeeScript, Java, Objective-C, Ruby (basic) and others.
+- Technologies (miscellaneous): Django, Flask, Celery, Nose, Node, Jasmine, Redis, Redis Cluster, MySQL, etc.
-- Represented NTU in International Collegiate Programming Competition (ACM-ICPC) Regionals held in Kuala Lumpur (2011).
+- Represented NTU in International Collegiate Programming Competition (ACM-ICPC) Regionals, Kuala Lumpur (2011).

-# Relevant Courses

-- Object  Oriented  Programming  &  Data  Structures
-- Software  Engineering
-- Database Systems
-- Operating  Systems
-- Algorithms
-- Advanced  Algorithms
-- Artificial  Intelligence
-- Natural Language Processing
-- Data Mining.

-# Extra - Curricular Activities
+# Extra-Curricular Activities

-- President - NTU Open Source Society - Headed the management committee of the special interest club that promotes the hacker culture.
+- **President - NTU Open Source Society** - Headed the management committee of the special interest club that promotes the hacker culture.
 (AY2012-13)
-- IT (Media) Officer - Computer Engineering Club (Student Council of the School) - Steered the  annual  branding  initiative,  produced  and  redesigned  the  School’s  publication  and organised the school’s first Hackathon.
+- **IT & Media Officer** - Computer Engineering Club (**Student Council** equivalent) - Steered the annual branding initiative, produced and redesigned the School’s publication and organised the school’s first Hackathon.
 (AY2012-13)

 # Interests